Prince Harry Is Reportedly ‘Determined To Make It In Hollywood’ As Part Of His Post-Royal Life Plan

 “Working in the entertainment industry isn’t something he particularly thought about doing as royal, but since separating from the royals, he now has the opportunity to explore new, exciting opportunities and can’t wait to get his upcoming projects off the ground,” the insider concluded.

-Already, Prince Harry is appearing in a new documentary that is premiering on Netflix next week on August 26.
+Already, Prince Harry is appearing in a new documentary that is premiering on Netflix on August 26.
 The film, called Rising Phoenix, follows the creation of the Paralympic Games.
-The Duke of Sussex has experience the area after founding the Invictus Games, a sporting event for wounded soldiers and veterans.
+The Duke of Sussex has experience in the area after founding the Invictus Games, a sporting event for wounded soldiers and veterans.

-In addition, it was recently reported by Variety that the couple have been pitching a “top secret” project to Hollywood titans throughout the summer.
+In addition, it was recently reported by Variety that the couple have been pitching a “top-secret” project to Hollywood titans throughout the summer.
 The duo reportedly hope to serve as joint producers for the mysterious venture.

 The new reports offer some insight into Prince Harry’s future as media reports have remained focused on his past.
-For example, the prince has recently earned headlines after reports suggested that he had grown frustrated during his wedding preparations with how his wife was treated by a trusted friend of Queen Elizabeth, as was previously covered by The Inquisitr.
+For example, the prince has recently made headlines after reports suggested that he had grown frustrated during his wedding preparations with how his wife was treated by a trusted friend of Queen Elizabeth, as was previously covered by The Inquisitr.